How To Buy Shares (Stocks) in Australia: On The ASX & Global

 Online trading platforms have made buying and selling shares from Australia and overseas more accessible.

-If you still need a share trading account, we recommend the best broker for Australia and worldwide, eToro - You can create an eToro trading account HERE.
+If you still need a share trading account, consider eToro, which is used by many investors in Australia and worldwide.
+You can create an eToro trading account HERE.

 1. What Are Shares?

-Shares represent ownership in that company.
-When you own a share, you become a shareholder and a part owner in that company.
+Shares represent ownership in a company.
+When you own a share, you become a shareholder and a part owner in a company.

 You can find shares of over 2000 companies listed on the Australian Securities Exchange (ASX).
 Some big names include the Commonwealth Bank of Australia, Rio Tinto, Woolworths, etc.